Brand Clarity for Multi-hyphenates (the only guide you need)

 I don’t want to sound harsh, but I only say this because I sat on the sidelines for years…planning and scheming but getting no closer to clarity.

-Don’t be an armchair creative (stuck in a loop of learning and planning but never starting or finishing).
+Don’t be an armchair creative like I was (stuck in a loop of learning and planning but never actually starting or finishing).

 If you want clarity, it’s best to stop trying to find it and let it find you.